 This is where the third-party Tools & Mi Band app comes in.
 This companion app for the Mi Band lets you add extra functionality and customize your Mi Band’s screens and notifications.
 For the purposes of this article, the app can also tweak your continuous heart rate monitoring settings and change them to flash readings every 10 minutes.
 This greatly improves the battery life compared with the more frequent readings you can enable in the Mi Fit app.

 Tools & Mi Band also presents your heart rate readings visualizes your heart rate data much better than the Mi Fit app.
 You’ll get bar charts with average readings from the last two hours, and per-day readings for the last week, plus charts for the last month.
 You can also enable additional charts in settings.

-You can export data from Tools & Mi Band to a comma-separated values (CSV) file if you’d like to copy them over to another app or do your own analysis.
+You can export data from the Tools & Mi Band app to a comma-separated values (CSV) formatted file if you’d like to copy them over to another app or do your analysis.
 You can also see every individual reading inside the app, in sharp contrast to the Mi Fit app that hides most of the readings and only shows you some of them that it has arbitrarily decided are representative of the day.

 The Tools & Mi Band app can also optionally synchronize your heart rate readings to the Google Fit app.
 Google Fit gives you a smoothed line graph surrounded by a rolling min–max band throughout the day.
 It’s a much better visualization and it makes a much better job at presenting the data in an easy-to-digest way.

 Xiaomi may not have cheapened out on their Mi Band 3 hardware, but their Mi Fit app clearly isn’t their best work.
-The Mi Fit app really should do a better job with presenting your health data without the need to involve third-party apps and services.
+The Mi Fit app should do a better job with presenting your health data without the need to involve third-party apps and services.